 I think it was just sort of natural.
 In classes leading up to the week of the exhibition, we were talking a lot about pleasure and queer relationship dynamics.
 So, when I pitched my idea, everyone was saying, ‘Yes; just do it; we need dildos.’
 When I had some time off, I would just walk around Salzburg and come up with these sketches, which were from memory.
 It felt like I had a lot more liberty to just draw what I wanted to draw.
 I ended up working quickly, so I did two 1.2m x 1.8m panels and then two more as a diptych.
 Each of the dimensions for those drawings were 0.9m x 1.8m.

 Comparing my MFA to this residency is hard.
 I think it’s just more of a fast-paced environment in art school in general, so it was nice to have a break to focus on just one project.
 At the academy, it just felt like a perfect storm of having people around me who supported the vision.
 The director of the Academy said during the exhibition, “you know, when we think of gay art we see a lot of penises, and frankly, not enough dildos,” so I thought that was a nice accolade *laughs.*

 Is there an opportunity for you to return to the Academy in Salzburg and would you consider coming back to Europe?

 I hope to.
-I’d really like to go back up.
-I became really good friends with one of the techs, so I’m in touch with the community.
-I hope to come back to Vienna or go to Berlin, there are a few opportunities I’ve been looking into, but I have to finish my MFA first.
+I’d really like to go back for longer.
+I made friends with a few folks who work at the academy, so it would be nice to visit again.
+I used to live in Copenhagen and I’m curious about Berlin, so there are a few opportunities I’ve been looking into, but I have to finish my MFA first.